Wellbeing & Happiness

 At New College School, we pride ourselves on the excellence of our pastoral care and we go to great lengths to ensure the boys' wellbeing and happiness.
 Being a small school with a family oriented ethos, we foster close cooperation between parents and staff; by working closely together we can ensure that the boys are safe, happy and well cared for in their day-to-day lives at school.

 Pivotal to the pastoral care programme is the role of the Form Tutor, who has daily contact with the boys and who is able to help with the pupils’ personal daily organisation, deal with any concerns that may arise and monitor the academic and social progress of their tutees within school.
 Form Tutors have close contact with parents through informal conversations and emails; this means that problems can be quickly and effectively resolved.
-Messages can be communicated quickly between staff, so that any matters that arise can be dealt with quickly and efficiently by the Deputy Head, who is in charge of pastoral care.
+Messages can be communicated quickly between staff, so that any matters that arise can be dealt with quickly and efficiently by the Deputy Head in charge of pastoral care.
 He also has reference to the School Counsellor as needed, who is available to all pupils and staff for drop-in sessions or by appointment.

 Each class has a lesson of PSHCEE once a week, for which we use the Family Links Nurturing Programme, based around the four constructs of self-awareness and self-esteem, appropriate expectations, empathy and positive discipline.
 As part of this, boys are encouraged to express their thoughts and feelings in regular circle time sessions.
 Matters of relevance to the particular age group are addressed and discussed with sensitivity and care.
 At the upper end of the school, discussion groups are led by Form Tutors on matters of importance which might affect the boys' daily lives and future challenges.